 James shook his head stubbornly.
 "This is a trick.
 As soon I don't get you a gift, you'll be cross with me."

 Lily laughed lightly and took a sip of her apple juice.
 "I won't, I promise.
+I don't mind in the least.
 You've given me more than enough gifts for Valentine's Day in past years.
-If you can't think of anything, I don't mind in the least."
+I even still have some of that amazing color changing ink."

 James glanced across the table and caught Sirius' eye.
 Sirius quickly shook his head and made a slashing motion in front of his throat.